-In-person worship will resume on June 6, 2021 at 11am.
+In-person worship has resumed!
 Pre-registration for worship is available on our homepage.
 Livestream services will continue to be available each Sunday at 11am.
 Click here to watch now!

 We like to call our services “warm liturgical” because while we follow the lectionary in our worship planning and we incorporate readings and music that support those texts, we make every attempt to keep from being strict in our approach to formality.